-The main technique in Lemma \ref{lem:base_lipschitz} is to expand the expression by Taylor expansion.
-Then, by truncating the Taylor expansion with a finite number of terms, one can bound the gradient of the expression by using Markov Brother's inequality (Theorem \ref{lem:mb_ineq}).
+The main technique in Lemma \ref{lem:base_lipschitz} is expanding the expression by Taylor expansion.
+Then, by truncating the Taylor expansion with a finite number of terms, one can bound the derivatives of the expression by using Markov Brother's inequality (Theorem \ref{lem:mb_ineq}).
 Since the width of the grid cell in $S_0$ depends on the number of terms in the Taylor expansion, we need to argue that a small number of terms suffices to bound the error.